TheV123/intro-to-data-science/level2/level2.md

 * **Data Visualization**
   * Cleaning data to be visualized
   * How to tell a story with charts
-  * Animated charts
+  * Animated charts using Plotly
+    * Exporting charts to different types of data
-  * Visualizing data at scale
+  * Visualizing data at scale - ensuring speed when dealing with data using thousands of rows